Start Here

 Every successful real estate agent — every single one — builds their own pipeline.

-The faster you accept this, the faster your career takes off.
-Why?
-Because the moment you stop waiting for leads to be handed to you, the limit on your business becomes your effort.
-There's no gatekeeper.
-There's no "the brokerage didn't send me anything this week."
-There's just you, your phone, and a list of people you can call.
+Everyone earning $200K, $500K, or $1M does it because they prospect: they build relationships, follow up, make calls, get involved in their community, host open houses, and show up.
+The faster you accept this, the faster your career takes off — because the moment you stop waiting for leads to be handed to you, the only limit on your business is your effort.
+No gatekeeper, no "the brokerage didn't send me anything this week" — just you, your phone, and a list of people you can call.

 The Other Myths That Hold New Agents Back